hande-qmc/hande/documentation/manual/input/calcs/semi_stoch.rst

     The type of deterministic space to use.
 Using 'read' uses a deterministic space produced from a previous calculation and saved to file using the ``write_determ_space`` option.
-Using 'high' sets the deterministic space to consist of the states with the the highest population when the semi-stochastic projection is enabled.
+Using 'high' sets the deterministic space to consist of the states with the highest population when the semi-stochastic projection is enabled.
 ``size``
     type: integer.

-    Required if ``space`` == 'high', otherwise ignored.
+    Required if ``space`` is 'high', otherwise ignored.

     The number of states to include in the semi-stochastic space.
 ``start_iteration``